 Ready to trace the origins of species?
 Let’s set sail!!

 Learning So Far:

-We have now written journal and diary entries as Charles Darwin did during his exploration of countries and islands around the world, including the Galapagos Islands.
-Our pupils have been researching more into these legendary islands, which have been referred to as 'Nature's Playground', and have discovered some of the amazing species that live there.
-We have mapped Darwin's route on the HMS Beagle on world maps and have investigated different experiments, similar to what Mr Darwin did, including a bird beak investigation (which beak type picks up which seed best?!) and a quadrat observation which included classifying plants found within their chosen area using a classification key.
-Great work so far Year 6!
+We have written journal and diary entries as Charles Darwin did during his exploration of countries and islands around the world, including the Galapagos Islands.
+Our pupils have researched more into these legendary islands, which have been referred to as 'Nature's Playground', and have discovered some of the amazing species that live there.
+We mapped Darwin's route on the HMS Beagle and investigated different experiments, similar to what Mr Darwin did, including a bird beak investigation (which beak type picks up which seed best?!) and a quadrat observation which included classifying plants found within their chosen area using a classification key.

 Y6 have looked at what DNA is and how it works in living organisms.
 In groups, we attempted to extract the DNA of a strawberry following step-by-step instructions.
 Some groups were more successful than others and some got their hands quite messy!
 We were looking for white strands to collect from the mixture.
 Can you see any in our photos?